schriftgestalt/GlyphsSDK/Python Templates/README.md

 ##### 4. Compile .xib to .nib

 As a last step, you need to compile the .xib file to a .nib file with this *Terminal* command: `ibtool xxx.xib --compile xxx.nib`.
-Please note: Every time the .xib is changed, it has to be recompiled to a .nib.
+Please note: Every time the .xib is changed, it has to be **recompiled** to a .nib.

 ##### 5. Troubleshooting and debugging

 Check *Console.app* for error messages to see if everything went right.
-You can also output your own debug code to *Console.app* using the plugin's own `logToConsole()` function.
+You can also output your own debug code to *Console.app* using the plugin's own `self.logToConsole()` function.

 ##### Further reading